 Make sure you get a mailing address for the person who found the tag.
-IPHC will send the reward to the appropriate recipient.
-The tag types currently in use see Figure 2.1, as well as reward amounts see Table 2.2.
-We only reward individuals who return IPHC tags, see Table 2.1 from tagged Pacific halibut.
-There are a few other taggers, individuals who tag Pacific halibut with their own spaghetti tags, usually with their own name printed on the tag, with some offering a reward.
+IPHC will send a letter to the appropriate recipient and reward if not redeemed in the field.
+We only reward individuals who return sanctioned IPHC tags (see Table 9) from tagged Pacific halibut.
+The standard reward is a hat or \$10 (most prefer the hat).
+Please try to issue the reward hats in the field; if finder wants \$10, a check will be issued from the Seattle office.
+Rewards are not issued for archival or dummy archival tags.
+There are a few non-sanctioned or "rogue" taggers; individuals who tag Pacific halibut with their own spaghetti tags, usually with their own name printed on the tag, with some offering a reward.
 Collect the tag and associated data, for all tags, indicating when it is a rogue tag.
-The IPHC does not give rewards for non-IPHC tags.